-- The Council's administration of state aid programs includes a solid technical systems and staffing experience and infrastructure - Council administration would require start-up funding until such time administrative funding could be secured from origination fee and loan repayments - There are several qualified loan servicers in the state that could be contracted with to provide loan origination and servicing activities
+- Program administration would require start-up funding until such time administrative funding could be secured from origination fee and loan repayments. - The Council already possesses technical systems, staff and infrastructure that can be used to administer the HELP program. - Contracts could be signed with several qualified loan servicers in the state to provide loan origination and servicing activities.